Current Research:

 MH4Ag: Co-designing a peer-supported approach to improve mental health in rural farming communities

 Compared to the general Australian population, rural farming communities face higher risk of suicide.
 While farmers are generous at providing help to others, they are often reluctant to ask for help themselves.
 Living in rural areas, access to mental health support is limited and where support is available, providers may have poor understanding of the realities of life and work in the farming environment.
-This project aims to develop a framework — working with farming community members and rural stakeholders — for the delivery of peer-supported, evidenced-based psychological therapy to farming community members experiencing depression or psychological/situational distress.
-To complement this, the project will also work with farmers and community stakeholders to develop a personal challenge ’action plan’ template for members of the farming community.
-Working with farmers to develop a personalised, practical ’action plan’ aims to help improve farmers’ and farming community members’ ability to focus on what TO DO in a challenging situation, rather than what NOT TO DO.
+This project aims to develop and test a framework — working with farming community members and rural stakeholders — for the delivery of peer-supported, evidenced-based psychological therapy to farming community members experiencing depression or psychological/situational distress.

 This project is funded by the Western Victoria Primary Health Network.